Medicare Enrolled

 Summary

-Dr. Morsli is a clinical cardiology specialist, with above-average Medicare volume (top 1% in FL), and high industry engagement (speaking/promotional, top 4%), with 20 years of practice experience.
+Dr. Morsli is a clinical cardiology specialist, with above-average Medicare volume (top 1% in FL), with speaking/promotional industry engagement in the top 4% of FL peers, with 20 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →